LBJ-Wade/cpp_parallelization/README.md

 - GCC no parallelization:
   - 1m58.419s

+Nodes on the CWRU HPCC also strongly benefit from parallelization, and to a larger extent.
+OpenMP parallelization was not working for these tests, so results are not included.
+GPU nodes on the cluster have Tesla M2090 cards, and 12 Intel(R) Xeon(R) CPU X5650  @ 2.67GHz CPUs.
+Code was compiled using `pgc++ 15.10-0 64-bit target on x86-64 Linux -tp nehalem` and `g++ (GCC) 4.9.3`.
+Timing results follow:

+- PGI OpenACC 3D parallelization times:
+  - 0m1.049s
+- PGI OpenACC 2D parallelization times:
+  - 0m1.587s
+- GCC no parallelization times:
+  - 2m40.134s

-But for hardware and a code similar to this on ann(.kenyon.edu), GPU speedups may not be too significant compared to just running on many cpus.
+For hardware and a code similar to this on ann(.kenyon.edu), GPU speedups may not be too significant compared to just running on many cpus.
+For nodes such as those on the HPCC at CWRU with fewer cores and less cache, speedups may be significantly larger.